wassimkraouch/2020-ws_doua/slides.md

 #### 08.10.2020

-- What is going on my PC MH + MP
+- What is going on on my PC MH + MP
 - Github Organization JS + VK
 - Path Dependency OA + GK